 City Center

-Find your way to the Plaza de Armas, the city’s main square bordered by City Hall, banks and shops.
+Find your way to the Plaza de Armas, the citys main square bordered by City Hall, banks and shops.
 The Lady of Guadalupe Church can be seen from here one block away.
 After the church, go left and up into the hills onto Zaragoza.
 Take stairs to Casa Kimberley.
-This is before my time but its Elizabeth Taylors home and filming location for The Night of the Iguana.
-I’ll have to rent this movie I guess.
-Even if you don’t know the movie like me, you’ll be in the Gringo Gulch, an mountainous area with white stucco houses with bright red-tile roofs.
+This is before my time but it is Elizabeth Taylors home and filming location for The Night of the Iguana.
+Even if you do not know the movie like me, you will be in the Gringo Gulch, a mountainous area with white stucco houses with bright red-tile roofs.

 The Malecon